 The eight-week Academy program is designed for community members from diverse language and cultural backgrounds to help build on the strong relationships police have with the Wyndham’s diverse community and help them to gain a thorough understanding of the justice system.

-A group of 18 Wyndham residents aged 18 to 68 are participating in the first phase of the program, running from February to May.
-The second phase of the program will start in July 2019.
+A group of 18 Wyndham residents aged 18 to 68 participated in the first phase of the program from February to May 2019.
+The second phase of the program started in July 2019.

 About the program

 The Academy was developed by the Wyndham Community Safety Committee, comprising Victoria Police, Department of Justice and Community Safety, Wyndham City Council, Odyssey House, WEstjustice, VicRoads, and community members.
 It is being delivered by Wyndham Community and Education Centre (Wyndham CEC).

 With a focus on the three branches of government, the legislative, the executive and judiciary, the Academy ‘walks’ participants through Victoria’s Parliamentary system (making of law), to the Victoria Police (carrying out the law), the Courts (interpreting the law and providing deterrence) and the administration of justice by the Department of Justice and Community Safety (management of laws, offender services and consumer rights).

 The Academy also explores some of the programs that exist to intervene or prevent youth crime; the role and influence of the media, and how mediation can provide an alternative pathway to traditional justice.

 As part of the Academy, participants took a tour of Victoria’s Parliament House, watched Question Time and met with their local Member of Parliament, the Hon.
 Tim Pallas.

 Other Academy sessions included: